 Professional/Short Course Zero Carbon Buildings (Energy Management and Performance) (Level 6)

-Funding from the Student Loans Company is available for applicants who meet the eligibility criteria.
+Funding is available for applicants who meet the eligibility criteria.

 The Zero Carbon Building (Energy Management and Performance) course will enable you to critically evaluate an energy retrofit proposal for a given case study building, including technical aspects, economic costings and impact on human factors.

-It will be delivered as a stand-alone credit-bearing short course and meets the criteria for Lifelong Loan Entitlement funding through the Student Loan Company.
+It will be delivered as a stand-alone credit-bearing short course and meets the criteria for Higher Education Short Course (HESC) loans, available to apply for once your application has been approved.

 If you are unfamiliar with higher education settings, full support will be given and the course has been designed to meet the highest standard of inclusive design, with a mix of in-person teaching and an online learning environment where material is available in digital formats, including recordings of live sessions, learning material and a reading list in accessible formats.